IOHprofiler/IOHprofiler.github.io/IOHanalyzer/GUI.md

 Listening on http://127.0.0.1:xxxx
 ```

-which will start the GUI server on the local machine (hence using IP address 127.0.0.1 and a random port number).
+This command will start the GUI server on your local machine (using the IP address 127.0.0.1 and a random port number).
 The web browser will be launched and connect to this address immediately after starting the server.
 The functionalities are grouped as follows:

 + **Upload Data**: This section provides functionality to upload experiment results or load an official data set that is provided by the author.
 + **Fixed-Target Results** This section provides statistics covering the fixed-target perspective of performance evaluation.
 That is, the results in this section mainly address the question about the statistical property of **running time** (i.e., function evaluations) that is needed to obtain a solution of a desired target quality.